Republicans urge Trump to allow Biden briefings as U.S. election challenges sputter

 The president-elect traditionally receives such briefings from the intelligence community to learn of threats facing the United States before taking office.

 “I don’t see it as a high-risk proposition.
 I just think it’s part of the transition.
-And, uh, if in fact he does win in the end, I think they need to be able to hit the ground running,” Cornyn told reporters.
-He refused to say that Biden had won, however.
+And, if in fact he does win in the end, I think they need to be able to hit the ground running,” Cornyn told reporters.
+He refused to say, however, that Biden had won.

-When reporters asked Graham, a vocal Trump defender, if the briefings should proceed, he responded, “I think so, yeah.”

 “He’s not president right now.
 I don’t know if he’ll be president January 20th,” McCarthy said, refusing to acknowledge Trump’s defeat.

+A group of 150 former U.S. officials - including some from the Trump administration - said intelligence briefings were essential to ensuring the continuity of government.

-The two top Democrats in Congress - House of Representatives Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer - on Thursday decried the Trump administration’s refusal to engage with Biden’s transition team.
+The two top Democrats in Congress - House Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer - on Thursday decried the Trump administration’s refusal to engage with Biden’s transition team.

 The Democratic leaders also urged Republicans to join them in passing legislation to address the pandemic and buttress the battered economy.